-For some social butterflies, meeting new friends is one of the more exciting aspects of moving to a strange town.
-Yet other retirees may be nervous about building their new social circle.
+For some social butterflies, meeting new friends is one of the most exciting aspects of moving to a new place.
+Other retirees may be nervous about building a new social circle at their retirement destination.
 Fortunately, relocating to an active adult community often makes it quite a bit easier to find friends who share similar interests.

 No matter how many activities and events are offered, newcomers will have a hard time making friends if they don’t get out and explore the community.
 Simply walking around the grounds and offering friendly smiles and waves can open the door to meeting new people.
 Community clubhouses and amenity centers can be a great place to strike up conversations and get to know more people.

 It takes time to adjust when moving to a new city, but meeting new people will make it easier to begin to feel at home.
 By getting involved in the community, newcomers can stay active, learn more about their neighbors, and make lasting friendships.